AyoubMounim/libnrf52833/README.md

 # HAL For nRF52833 SoC

-This project is a c-language static library intended to be used as a HAL (Hardware Abstraction Layer) for the [nRF52833][1] Sistem on Chip.
+This project is a c-language static library intended to be used as a collection if drivers for the [nRF52833][1]
+SoC's memory mapped peripherals.

 ## Components

-Each public header of the library exposes functionalities to control different memory mapped peripherals available to the SoC.
+Each public header of the library exposes functionalities to control the different peripheral devices available to the SoC.

 ## Build